SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The entertainment for this tour is a short melodrama by the local Golden Chain Theatre.
 It's a fun show that really gets the audience laughing and having a great time.

-It includes a NY Steak or chicken BBQ dinner at the station, a train ride to their Lewis Creek Canyon Amphitheatre for the Melodrama, and a return ride to the station.
+It includes a NY Steak or chicken BBQ dinner at the station, a train ride to their Lewis Creek Canyon Amphitheater for the Melodrama, and a return ride to the station.
 This one will also return as it's getting dark.

 Yosemite Jazz Train